Division of Student Affairs Staff

 Email: firstname.lastname@example.org Phone: (301) 860-3394

-Thomasina Boardley is the Judicial Affairs Coordinator with the responsibility for the overall management and supervision of the University's non-academic disciplinary system.
+As the Interim Coordinator of Student Conduct, Anne Valentine is responsible for the overall management and supervision of the University's non-academic disciplinary system.
 She also serves as the Special Assistant to the Vice President of Student Affairs where she coordinates special events and programs for the Division.

 MS. TAMISHA J. PONDER, M.S.